 Moving your face or jaw while you’re brushing your teeth can be helpful as it allows you to reach parts of your teeth that otherwise might be difficult to access.
 However, if done incorrectly it can turn into a hindrance.
 For instance, one common problem when moving your face as your brush is doing so constantly, which can lead to uneven brushing.
 However, if you practice focusing on brushing each area of your mouth carefully, moving your mouth can ensure that you brush every tooth properly.

-The best way to maintain healthy dental hygiene is to visit your dentist regularly in addition to brushing often at home.
-Your local dentist can answer any questions about your oral hygiene, as well as catch cavities and other potential problems before they become serious issues.
+The best way to maintain healthy dental hygiene is to visit your dentist for regular dental checkups in addition to brushing often at home.
+Your local dentist can answer any questions about your oral hygiene, dental health, as well as catch cavities and other potential problems before they become serious issues.
 Not sure if your current brushing regimen is working?
 Just ask your dentist!